Adam-Flis/Adam-Flis/README.md

 - Founder & CEO of Digital Sports Solutions LLC
 - Student at The Ohio State University
 - Majoring in Computer Science and Engineering
-- Minor in Innovation and Entrepreneurship
+- Minoring in Innovation and Entrepreneurship
 - Extremely passionate about technology and helping others through software

 # Repositories